Stoll Keenon Ogden PLLC | Advertising Material

 Matthew R. Parsons

-Matt is a Member in Stoll Keenon Ogden's Lexington office.
-He practices exclusively civil litigation as a member of firm’s Tort, Trial and Insurance Services and Business Litigation practice groups.
+Matt is a Member in Stoll Keenon Ogden’s Lexington office.
+He practices exclusively civil litigation as a member of the firm’s Tort, Trial & Insurance Services and Business Litigation practice groups.
 Matt actively practices in all state and federal courts in Kentucky, the Sixth Circuit Court of Appeals, and other jurisdictions around the country as the needs of each client and case dictate.

 Matt is the recipient of the 2017 Outstanding Young Lawyer Award from the Fayette County Bar Association and has been honored as a Kentucky Super Lawyer Rising Star.